giantas/Profiler/README.md

 # Profiler

-A simple terminal application that does a name search (online) which is relevant to the names provided.
+A simple terminal application that does a name search (online) and opens tabs with relevant results.